tewhatuora/centralRegion-integrationHub-ig/input/pagecontent/StructureDefinition-NZCentralRegionAllergyIntolerance-intro.md

 Record of a Patient's food or drug allergy or other intolerance.

-Populated from the `ZAL` custom segment of `ADT` messages; based upon the  Alert Category field `ZAL-2.1` with values from [Allergy Alert Category](./ValueSet-nzcr-allergy-alert-category-vs.html) codes.
+Populated from the `ZAL` custom segment of `ADT` messages; based upon the  Alert Type field `ZAL-2.1` with values from [Allergy Alert Category](./ValueSet-nzcr-allergy-alert-category-vs.html) codes.